Büyükdere, Sarıyer: Places of interest

 The Spanish Summer Embassy building was originally built by Franciscan friars in grand Neoclassical style and then donated to the Spanish government in 1783 so that embassy staff would have somewhere to escape the intense heat of an Istanbul summer.
 Another building is the Russian Summer Embassy which started life as a home for Count Nikolay Ignatyev in 1840.

 Overlooking the coast road the 18th-century yalı once owned by Keçecizade Fuat Paşa, grand vizier to Sultan Abdülaziz, is now a hotel.

 Educational and State Institutions

 There is a local primary school (Mehmet İpkin İlköğretim Okulu) here as well as a vocational high school for girls (Sarıyer Kız Teknik ve Meslek Lisesi).
 Sarıyer district municipality's income tax and fire departments are also based in Büyükdere.

 The Regional Command of the Turkish Coast Guard for the Marmara Sea and the Turkish Straits is based at Büyükdere on a 2.1 ha property.
 Its headquarters is housed in a hunting lodge built for Mehmed VI, the last sultan of the Ottoman Empire.
 Some vessels of the Coast Guard are docked at Büyükdere Pier.

+Religious buildings

+The quarter is home to following historic religious buildings: